 Daniel Carey, MD

-He also championed a new compensation model that integrated productivity, quality, service and group culture across specialties.
-In 2014, Dan was selected to become Senior Vice President and Chief Medical Officer at Centra.
-At Centra, his current responsibilities include information technology services, patient quality and safety efforts, performance improvement initiatives, and functions of the medical staff at Centra’s 3 acute care facilities.
+Daniel Carey, MD, MHCM, was appointed Secretary of Health and Human Resources by Governor Ralph Northam in January 2018.
+Prior to his appointment, Dr. Carey worked as a cardiologist and served as Senior Vice President and Chief Medical Officer at Centra, where his responsibilities included information technology services, patient quality and safety efforts, performance improvement initiatives, and functions of the medical staff at Centra’s 3 acute care facilities.

-In addition, Dan has been the system lead for Centra’s implementation of its new electronic health record.
-Dan has special interest in medical leadership, and in addition to his roles at Centra, has also served as President of the Lynchburg Academy of Medicine, the Medical Society of Virginia and the MSV Foundation.
-Dan, a long-term resident of Virginia, graduated from the University of Virginia and attended Harvard Medical School.
+Dr. Carey has special interest in medical leadership, and in addition to his roles at Centra, has also served as President of the Lynchburg Academy of Medicine, the Medical Society of Virginia and the MSV Foundation.

 Ibe Mbanu, MD, MBA, MPH